johnwriting/writing/content/the_view.md

 “Wow, that’s all that’s left, huh?”
 Andy said, shading his eyes.

 “Guess so.”
-Rachel looked into the trees behind them.
+Rachael looked into the trees behind them.

 “You ready?”